rklymentiev/rklymentiev.com/content/tutorial/spatial-crime-analysis-in-python/index.md

 ## Spatial Statistics: Moran's I and LISA

 In the next part of this tutorial, we'll move from visualization to spatial statistics, focusing on two key measures: Moran's I and Local Moran coefficients (LISA).
 These statistics help us understand whether homicide counts are spatially clustered, dispersed, or randomly distributed across Toronto's neighborhoods.
+For that, we will use the package [ESDA: Exploratory Spatial Data Analysis](https://pysal.org/esda/index.html).

 Moran's I is a global measure of spatial autocorrelation.
 A positive value indicates that similar values (e.g., high homicide counts) tend to occur near each other, while a negative value suggests a checkerboard-like pattern where high values are surrounded by low values.
 Values near zero imply no meaningful spatial pattern.
 Local Moran statistics take this a step further by identifying specific neighborhoods that contribute most to the overall pattern.
 They highlight "hot spots" (high values surrounded by high values), "cold spots," and potential spatial outliers.
 These tools allow us to quantify and map spatial patterns rather than relying on visual intuition alone.